danfuzz/samizdat/doc/samizdat-0-lib/meta.md

 **Note:** This function gets bound and re-bound during system initialization, as the higher language layers are hooked in.
 It is initially equivalent to `sam0Eval`.

+#### `samParseExpression(expression) <> expressionNode`

+Parses the given expression as an expression in *Samizdat*. `expression` must be either a string or a list of tokens.
+If it is a string, then this function builds in a call to `samTokenize` to first convert it to a list of tokens.

+Returns an expression node, as defined by the *Samizdat* parse tree semantics, that represents the parsed expression.

+**Note:** This function gets bound and re-bound during system initialization, as the higher language layers are hooked in.
+It is initially equivalent to `sam0ParseExpression`.

 #### `samParseProgram(program) <> functionNode`